Rebekah818/pwa-budget-tracker/README.md

 # pwa-budget-tracker
 # Description
-This app allows companies to track their budget without an internt connection
+This app allows companies to track their budget without an internt connection .

+AS AN avid traveler
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
 # Installation
 First you will need VS Code, run npm install in your terminal, then install packages such as express.js, sequelize and dotenv package
 # Usage